Lord-Turmoil/MinIoC/README.md

 ## 1. Overview

-This container provides two object lifetime - singleton and transient.
+This mini IoC container provides basic adding and resolving abilities, and simplest dependency injection.
+It provides two lifetimes - singleton and transient.
 Singleton object will be created only once, while transient object will be constructed every time it is resolved.
-What's more, for singleton objects, it by default provides lazy initialization.
-Of course, you can choose not enable it.
+What's more, it can provide lazy initialization for singleton instance. 😁

-Since everything is implemented with C++ template, so there are only header files located under `mioc/include` directory.
+Since everything is implemented with C++ template, there are only header files located under `mioc/include` directory.
 And a test file `Test.cpp` is placed under `src/` directory as an example.

-To avoid pointer problems, I use `std::shared_ptr` to wrap all native pointers. 🙂
+To avoid pointer problems, `std::shared_ptr` is used everywhere to wrap all native pointers. 🙂

 ## 2. Usage

 ### 2.1 Test Classes

 Here are the classes we use in this demonstration.
 Interfaces are omitted as they are really simple.
-We can see that, B depends on A, and C depends on B.
+We can see that, B depends on A, and C depends on B. 🧐

 ```cpp
 class A : public IA